 And that’s what the Psalmist did.
 And when he did that he learned this final lesson.
 He will deliver you.
 He will deliver you.
 That’s hope!
 He will, not deliver the guy next to you, the woman next to you.
 He’ll deliver you in your situation.

 Now, there’s one thing we ought to say before we go on and let me give you a little homework assignment.
 That is, if you have never had a point in time in your life where you are not only aware of God, that He’s the Creator, but that He is your Deliverer and your Savior, then we’re going to spend some time worshipping here a little bit later.
 But what I would do, if I was you, I would assume that God brought me to this room, this day, to hear this message and I would ask Jesus to deliver me from my sin.

-If you’ve never done that then you need to do that before you leave.
-And you can do it and we’ll sing.
+If you’ve never done that then you need to do that.
 You can just pray, you can pray right now in your heart.
 God will hear.
 He’ll hear.
 And you will now have the resources to not just overcome depression but the resources to become the person that you long to become.

 And I encourage you to get a pencil out today and walk through and answer those questions.
 And as you do, I think you’ll see that God will meet you.
 He wants to help you.